Best computer speakers 2024: upgrade your desktop audio with our expert picks

 Kashfia Kabir

-I'm the Hi-Fi and Audio Editor of What Hi-Fi? and have tested dozens of speakers of all types and budgets during my decade's worth of reviewing experience.
+I'm the Hi-Fi and Audio Editor of What Hi-Fi? and have tested dozens of speakers of all types and budgets during my decade of reviewing.
 The best desktop speakers should still sound great for the money, and while a given model's dimensions and input options are important, you're wasting your cash if you don't prioritise decent sound - otherwise, you may as well just stick with the speakers built into your laptop or computer.
 On this list, we've chosen primarily hi-fi-grade desktop/bookshelf models which, thanks to their varied connectivity options, can be hooked up to your PC or laptop with ease.
 That way, you're still getting compactness and convenience without sacrificing great sound.

 Best computer speakers overall